LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 **The HTTP verb POST is used when you want Elasticsearch to autogenerate an id for the document.**

-If this is the option you wanted, then you could fix the error message by replacing the verb PUT with POST and not including the document id after the document endpoint.
+If this is the option you wanted, you could fix the error message by replacing the verb PUT with POST and not including the document id after the document endpoint.

 Syntax:
 ```